-Two years ago the Australian and New Zealand communications ministers agreed to investigate trans-Tasman roaming rates.
+Two years ago the Australian and New Zealand communications ministers agreed to investigate trans-Tasman roaming.
 At the time Stephen Joyce and Senator Stephen Conroy suggested they might regulate.

 Although that regulation moment appears closer, don’t hold your breath.
-Governments rarely move quickly on these matters.
+Governments rarely move fast on these matters.

 Yesterday the Ministry of Business, Innovation and Employment published submissions responding to a list of suggested options.

 Tuanz – the New Zealand telecommunications users group – wants to scrap roaming charges between the two countries.